Skip to content

 Why This Matters

 As AI becomes widely available, the challenge is no longer making decisions.
-It is ensuring that decisions are:

 • valid at the moment of action